DenisGorbachev/subtype/README.md

 # # Similar crates

 * [refinement](https://crates.io/crates/refinement)
-  * You can't foreign traits on a `Refinement` type (because the `Refinement` type comes from the `refinement` crate, which is also foreign to your code)
+  * You can't implement foreign traits on a `Refinement` type (because the `Refinement` type comes from the `refinement` crate, which is also foreign to your code)
   * You can't sanitize the value in the constructor
 * [nutype](https://crates.io/crates/nutype)
   * You can't return a specific error from the validation predicate